 Primary axillary hyperhidrosis, a condition known colloquially as excessive underarm sweating, is characterized by overactive sweat glands and sweat production unrelated to high activity, heat, or high-stress situations.
-Sweating is a normal function of the body, helping to secrete toxins and regulating temperature to keep the body cool, however, patients who suffer from hyperhidrosis experience sweat production beyond these normal functions.
+Sweating is a normal function of the body, helping to secrete toxins and regulating temperature to keep the body cool—however, patients who suffer from hyperhidrosis experience sweat production beyond these standard functions.
 Excessive underarm sweating can create feelings of embarrassment and shame, ruin clothing, and keep patients from the highest quality of life.
 Luckily, there are various treatment options available at Dr. Michele Green’s office in NYC that can help reduce excessive sweating and improve the quality of life for those who struggle with it.

 Announced in mid-March of 2023, the Brella 3-minute SweatControl patch is a revolutionary axillary hyperhidrosis treatment option.
 The newly FDA-cleared medical device is a single-use disposable patch that can be placed on the patient’s underarm region to suppress sweat production in the treatment area.
 Using Candesant Biomedical’s targeted alkali thermolysis, this non-invasive treatment causes controlled, targeted destruction of the sweat glands for long-lasting relief from excessive sweating.
 Results from the SAHARA pilot study of the effectiveness of the treatment were revealed at the 2023 annual meeting of the American Academy of Dermatology, demonstrating that the Candesant Brella sodium sheet is a safe and effective treatment option for primary axillary hyperhidrosis that requires no downtime and no significant adverse events.
-With the FDA clearance of Brella, the innovative treatment will become available to select U.S. markets in late summer.
+With the FDA clearance of Brella, the innovative treatment will become available to select U.S. markets nationwide on January 1st, 2024.

-What is axillary hyperhidrosis?
+What is axillary hyperhidrosis (excessive underarm sweating)?

-What is Brella SweatControl Patch?
+What is the Brella 3-minute SweatControl Patch?